-* Event Staff: Habitat for Humanity of Cleveland needs volunteers April 2 for Toyota of Cleveland Bike to Build.
+* Event Staff: Habitat for Humanity of Cleveland needs volunteers for Toyota of Cleveland Bike to Build on April 2.
 Placements include morning registration, setup, breakdown, helping riders along the route, parking.

-* Marketing Adviser: Promote Habitat, help staff develop comprehensive marketing plan.
+• Marketing Adviser: Promote Habitat, assist staff in the creation of a comprehensive marketing plan.

 HUMANE EDUCATIONAL SOCIETY

 * Opportunities: Socialize with homeless animals to prepare and promote them for adoption.
 Help with cleaning, customer service and other tasks on weekdays and Saturdays.
-Orientation and training provided. firstname.lastname@example.org.
+Orientation and training provided for all positions. firstname.lastname@example.org.